-Microsoft has released Update Rollup 2 for Microsoft Exchange Server 2010 Service Pack 1 (SP1).
-This article describes the following information about the update rollup:
+Description of Update Rollup 2 for Exchange Server 2010 Service Pack 1

 Issues that the update rollup fixes